websafe/caq/README.md

 ### The basic procedure

-**TSHIS SECTION IS INCOMPLETE**
+**THIS SECTION IS INCOMPLETE**

-    + If there is a [Skeleton Application] URI configured, try to clone this repo into projects root directory.
+ 1. If there is a [Skeleton Application] URI configured, try to clone this repo into projects root directory.
 	If no skeleton URI was configured, skip to next step.

-    + Install [Composer] in vendor/bin of projects root directory.
+ 2. Install [Composer] in vendor/bin of projects root directory.

-    + Selfupdate the previously installed [Composer]
+ 3. Selfupdate the previously installed [Composer]

-    + Install all packages ([Composer] packages) configured for the current Profile.
+ 4. Install all packages ([Composer] packages) configured for the current Profile.
 If no packages were defined, skip to next step.

 Basically, when You don't define a Skeleton Application URI (SA) and don't define any packages (PKG) You'll end up with an empty project, containing:

 ~~~~
  + project-name